Join us for Family and Alumni/ae Weekend 2023!

 Wellness Walk in Tivoli Bays

-Join Bard Wellness Director Annia Reyes for a late afternoon walk through Tivoli Bays.
+Join Bard Wellness Director Annia Reyes for a walk through Tivoli Bays.
 Located along the Hudson River, the scenic Tivoli Bay trail passes through tidal lowlands and wooded uplands.
-This approximately one-hour wellness walk welcomes all skill levels and is a great way to explore more of Bard’s beautiful campus.
-Meet Annia on the Sosnoff Theater patio.
-Space is limited; sign up at registration.
+This approximately one-hour wellness walk welcomes various skill levels and is a great way to enjoy autumn foliage.
+Please wear comfortable shoes and bring a water bottle.
+Space is limited.
+Sign up at registration.

-Meet at the patio of Sosnoff Theater, Richard B. Fisher Center for the Performing Arts
+Sosnoff Theater patio, Richard B. Fisher Center for the Performing Arts

 Friday Dinner